ErikEJ/EntityFramework6PowerTools/src/ErikEJ.EntityFramework.SqlServer/readme.md

 </configuration>
 ````

 > In order to use the EDMX file with the Visual Studio designer, use Visual Studio 17.5 or later.
 Make sure to restore packages and build before opening the designer.
+You may need to restart Visual Studio after building for the first time.

 ## Code changes